GolangBCN/golangbcn.github.io/content/posts/first.md

 Might be interesting to mention that the blog is made with [Hugo] on [GitHub Pages].
 So it's a static site, which reduces maintenance tasks to a minimum.
+We also use [Travis CI] to help with publishing.
-We have plans to make a couple of improvements, so it would be easy to publish and contribute to it.
+We have plans to make a couple of improvements, like including some more information on the group.

   [Hugo]: https://gohugo.io/ "Hugo"
   [GitHub Pages]: https://pages.github.com/ "GitHub Pages"
+  [Travis CI]: https://travis-ci.org/ "Travis CI"